jdwaring/vagrant-vm-puppet/README.md

-#Basic Vagrant VM Apache2 webserver project with pupper config
+#Basic Vagrant webserver project with puppet

 ##Introduction
 This is a very basic Vagrant Box set-up that will enable you host your very own